Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

 Although these files don't contain {{site.base_gateway}} entities, without them, you won't be able to launch {{site.base_gateway}}.

 {:.note}
-> **Note**: If you have built a commercial offering where Kong is stateless -- that is, where everything that gets configured on either the AMI or the Docker container is defined in version control and pushed into the platform that it's running on -- back up Kong's configuration parameters in your own operational or secure way.
+> **Note**: If you have built a commercial offering where {{site.base_gateway}} is stateless -- that is, where everything that gets configured on either the AMI or the Docker container is defined in version control and pushed into the platform that it's running on -- back up {{site.base_gateway}}'s configuration parameters in your own operational or secure way.